SatyaKomatineni/aspire-python-tiny-magic-app-repo/README.md

 2. Strengthen test batteries
 3. Use it in an ai langchain project with RAG and Agents
 4. Take a swipe at pip install.
+5. Fix individual local tests for each of the files.
+Or move them to test batteries.
+Or delete the code if not needed.
+6. Move directory related file utils to start using the config file